12 Building a dashboard to visualize spatial data with flexdashboard

 Dashboards are tools for effective data visualization that help communicate information in an intuitive and insightful manner, and are essential to support data-driven decision making.
 The flexdashboard package (Aden-Buie et al. 2023) permits to create dashboards containing several related data visualization arranged on a single screen on HTML format.
 Visualizations can include standard R graphics and also interactive JavaScript visualizations called HTML widgets (Vaidyanathan et al. 2023).

 In this chapter, we show how to create a dashboard to visualize spatial data using flexdashboard.
 The dashboard shows fine particulate air pollution levels (PM\(_{2.5}\)) in each of the world countries in 2016.
 Air pollution data are obtained from the World Bank using the wbstats package (Piburn 2020), and the world map is obtained from the rnaturalearth package (Massicotte and South 2023).
-We show how to create a dashboard that includes several interactive and static visualizations such as a map produced with leaflet (Cheng et al. 2023), a table created with DT (Xie, Cheng, and Tan 2023), and a histogram created with ggplot2 (Wickham, Chang, et al. 2023).
+We show how to create a dashboard that includes several interactive and static visualizations such as a map produced with leaflet (Cheng et al. 2024), a table created with DT (Xie, Cheng, and Tan 2024), and a histogram created with ggplot2 (Wickham et al. 2024).

 12.1 The R package flexdashboard